apache/directory-fortress-realm/REALM-CONTEXT-SETUP.md

  ...
  ```

-11. You have enabled security for a single Web app running in Tomcat.
-This will enforce declarative authentication and coarse-gained authorization (isUserInRole) checks.
-For a look at how to apply more, check out [Apache Fortress Demo End-to-End Security Example](https://github.com/shawnmckinney/apache-fortress-demo).

 Realm Usage Notes:
-* This automatically enforces authentication and coarse-gained authorization (isUserInRole) checking.
+* This automatically enforces authentication and coarse-gained authorization (isUserInRole) checking for a single web app.
-* Repeat steps in this section for each additional app to use Java EE security enforcement.
+* Repeat steps in this section for each additional app using the Fortress Realm.

 ## More on the Realm Proxy
 The fortress realm proxy jar contains a *shim* that uses a URLClassLoader to reach its implementation libs.
 It prevents the realm impl libs, pulled in as dependency to your web app, from interfering with Tomcat's system classpath thus providing an error free deployment process w/out classloader issues.
-The realm proxy offers the flexibility for each web app to determine its own version/type of security realm to use, satisfying a variety of requirements related to web hosting and multitenancy.
+This satisfies requirements related to web hosting and multitenancy.

 ___________________________________________________________________________________
 #### END OF README-CONTEXT-SETUP.md